MicrosoftDocs/OfficeDocs-SharePoint/migration/Asynchronous-metadata-read-api.md

 The API is made up of two input parameters, a URL, an Optional Flag, and one output structure field.
 Currently, all items specified in the URL are queried.
 This often results in unnecessary reads and creates an extra load to the database especially if your migration tool only wants to know the delta (e.g. incremental migration)
 To eliminate unnecessary reads, changeToken is being introduced.
 It will read the metadata of specified duration.
 Only the objects specified in the changeToken range is read.
-(Note: changeToken may not be supported for the first release).
+ChangeToken may not be supported be supported for the release, .

 > [!Note] The Asynchronous Metadata Read API returns only metadata; no file or object transfer takes place.

-### Input Parameters
+## Input Parameters

 ### URL
 The URL lets your migration tool to specify the root URL path of the SharePoint objects to be read.
 The server-side code will read and return all the metadata of subfolders, files, and lists of that root URL.